 You might be familiar with the term duo (or two) which is the Latin root of the term duplex.
 So, what exactly is an apartment duplex?
 An apartment duplex is generally defined as a single-building that contains precisely two housing units.
-Typically, a duplex apartment can be further characterized by the following features:
+Typically, a duplex apartment can be further characterized by:

-- Both units in the duplex are usually similar in size.
+- Both units are usually similar in size.

 How different is an apartment or townhouse from a duplex?